dijasila/GPAW/doc/devel/workshop.rst

 Program
 =======

-All talks are 25 minutes plus 5 minutes for questions.
+All talks are 25 minutes plus 5 minutes for questions (except three talks that are 15+5).

 Tuesday (May 21)